-2.3 Attendance Policy Clinical
+2.2 Attendance Policy Clinical

-- The Clinical course requires that the student complete a minimum number of Clinical hours to pass the Clinical course (see syllabus) - The combined total didactic/Clinical involvement of the student on any given day must not exceed 12 hours. - Students working $\geq$ an 8-hour day must take one 20-minute break and one 30-minute lunch by hour 4.5 (break and lunch can be combined these do not count toward the total Clinical hours) - The student needs to follow these absence procedures: - Inform Clinical site and college Clinical coordinator at least one hour prior to the start of Clinical each day absent - o Inform the college Clinical coordinator immediately of any circumstance that prevented you from providing at least one-hour notice. - Provide the college Clinical coordinator documentation supporting the reason for the absence.

-- Provide the college Clinical coordinator physician clearance to return to Clinical after a three or more consecutive day medical absence. - Failure to follow the above procedures or to provide documentation of a substantive reason for an absence is considered an unexcused absence. - A student dismissed from Clinical because they are not appropriately prepared for work is considered an unexcused absence. - Three incidents of being ten or more minutes late to begin work or ending work ten or more minutes early are considered an unexcused absence. - A no call no show will result in failure of a Clinical and dismissal from the program. - Absences can jeopardize the student's ability to meet course requirements and pass coursework. - Student are allowed two excused absences, and the makeup of those hours must be coordinated and approved they the Clinical site manager and Harper College Phlebotomy Program Coordinator
+- The clinical course requires that the student complete a minimum number of clinical hours to pass the clinical course (see syllabus) - The combined total didactic/clinical involvement of the student on any given day must not exceed 12 hours - Students working ≥ an 8-hour day must take one 20-minute break and one 30-minute lunch by hour 4.5 (break and lunch can be combined these do not count toward the total clinical hours) - The student needs to follow these absence procedures: - Inform clinical site and college clinical coordinator at least one hour prior to the start of clinical each day absent - Inform the college clinical coordinator immediately of any circumstance that prevented you from providing at least one-hour notice - Provide the college clinical coordinator documentation supporting the reason for the absence - Provide the college clinical coordinator physician clearance to return to clinical after a three or more consecutive day medical absence - Failure to follow the above procedures or to provide documentation of a substantive reason for an absence is considered an unexcused absence - A student dismissed from clinical because they are not appropriately prepared for work is considered an unexcused absence - Three incidents of being ten or more minutes late to begin work or ending work ten or more minutes early is considered an unexcused absence - A no call no show will result in failure of a clinical and dismissal from the program. - Absences can jeopardize the student's ability to meet course requirements and pass coursework. - Student are allowed two excused absences and the makeup of those hours must be coordinated and approved they the clinical site manager and Harper College Phlebotomy Program Coordinator

-2.4 Grading Policy
+2.3 Grading Policy